By: David Crerar, Harry Crear, Bill Maurer

 Bill Maurer grew up in East Vancouver and began climbing in his late teens.
 He quickly established a reputation as a peakbagger, earning the nickname “do it in a day Maurer,” making day trips of what used to be weekend club excursions.
 Since moving to the North Shore in 1993 he has been extensively exploring the trails, swimming the lakes and bagging the peaks in his backyard.

-If you would like to pick up the book instead, our office is located at:
+The shipping cost will be waived if you purchase and pick up the book in person.
+Our office is located at:

 802-1166 Alberni Street